m-tharwat262/PetroleumProduction/README.md

 ## IPR Curve
-The app provides three methods to calculate the IPR curve
+The app provides three methods to calculate the IPR curve:
 - **Vogel and Standing**
 - **Fetkovich**
 - **Jones et al**